-Although students from Millikin biology programs have scored close to national averages for the field test, we can see that there are some areas in which they are generally weaker than others (Table 7).
-The only one of the nine subtypes of questions on the exam in which our students score lower than 40% is in organismal plant biology (Fig. 2).
+Although students from Millikin biology programs have scored close to national averages for the field test, there are some areas in which they are generally weaker than others (Table 7).
+The only one of the nine subtypes of questions on the exam in which our students score lower than 40% is in organismal plant biology for the fourth year in a row (Fig. 2).
 Three quarters of our students never take a plant course, so their only exposure to plants is in a small section of our Diversity of Life class in the first year.
-However, we are apparently preparing students well in most of the areas, particularly cellular biology and ecology, and our students scored well in analytical skills.
+To prepare our students better for work in biology, we need to more strongly encourage most of our students to take a course in plant biology, especially those in the organismal disciplines.
+However, we are apparently preparing students well in most of the areas, and our students scored well in analytical skills.
 Our department has a strong emphasis on critical thinking and application rather than memorizing facts, and we are glad to see that this emphasis is reflected in performance.
 ETS assessment of goal 2, yellow to green light.